ThBret/Fermentation-bacteria/README.md

 ![Metabolics-heatmap-noSRR](https://github.com/THibaultBret/Fermentation-bacteria/assets/90853477/852ed5d9-400f-4879-848f-76371dcabe89)

-## Method 2 - general metabolic analysis
+## Method 2 - Full metabolic analysis

 The aim here is to run the metabolic analysis without first specifying enzymes or pathways of interest so that every factor can be taken into consideration.
 This script has to be run from the server as it is a very computationally heavy task.
-After setting the working directory, optionally migrating outdated databases and setting up a directory with the KEGG data, the first step is to annotate the genomes with KOfam hits like we did previously.
+After setting the working directory, optionally migrating outdated databases and setting up a directory with the KEGG data, the first step is to annotate the genomes with KOfam hits, which takes between 5 and 15 minutes for each contigs database.
+Once this is done for all 154 genomes, we can run the **anvi-estimate-metabolism** Anvi'o command which can either return a "matrix-format" output which is useful if we want to determine which pathways/enzymes are associated with a given genome, but it's a lot of information, or we can leave it to the default output format, which may be less interesting to look at but is necessary to later run the enrichment analysis.

 <details>
   <summary><b>anvio-metabolics.sh</b> <i>(see code)</i></summary>